 In addition, that money is already taxed on the support payer’s tax bill.
 Therefore, you don’t owe the government a dollar for receiving child support money.

-The only thing that will affect your taxes is all your purchases with that money, just like any other expense, which must be reported like all other expenses.
+The only thing that will affect your taxes is all your purchases with that money, which must be reported just like all other expenses.

 How does claiming the child as a dependent effect my taxes?

-Whoever has custody of the children will have multiple tax benefits that will help you in your day-to-day life, but it is important to know that only one parent can have custody of the child during a tax year.
+Whoever has custody of the children will have multiple tax benefits that will help them in their day-to-day life, but it is important to know that only one parent can have custody of the child during a tax year.

-But the best thing to do is consult a certified public accountant to help you with all your taxes.
+But the best thing to do is check with a certified public accountant to help you with all your taxes.